fbpx

 Lutheran Funerals

 The Lutheran faith suggests that when a person dies, they either go to Heaven or Hell.
 They believe that God has made it possible for people to go to Heaven if they believe and have accepted that Jesus died to save them from their sins.
 Lutherans believe that there is nothing a person could do in order to get into Heaven other than believe.
-According to Lutheran beliefs, anyone who has not accepted Jesus as their savior will go to hell and suffer there for eternity.
+According to Lutheran beliefs, anyone who has not accepted Jesus as their saviour will go to hell and suffer there for eternity.

 Muslim Funerals